TiagoDiass/golang-hexagonal-api/README.md

 # Go Hexagonal API

-This is a simple REST API built with the Go language, Hexagonal Architecture, MySQL and Docker.
+This is a simple REST API built with the Go programming language, Hexagonal Architecture, MySQL and Docker.

 ## Endpoints